robotVisionHang/BlastScoringNet/README.md

 6. Scikit-learn: https://scikit-learn.org/stable/install.html#installation-instructions
 7. Pandas: https://github.com/pandas-dev/pandas

-# Test pretrained GardnerNet
+# Test pretrained BlastScoringNet
-Use **_Test_GardnerNet.py_** to test pretrained GardnerNet on example images of blastocysts in Figures 1, 3, and 4 in the manuscript.
+Use **_Test.py_** to test pretrained BlastScoringNet on example images of blastocysts in Figures 1, 3, and 4 in the manuscript.

-# Fine-tune GardnerNet on your own dataset
+# Fine-tune BlastScoringNet on your own dataset
-Use **_Finetune_GardnerNet.py_** to fine-tune GradnerNet on your own dataset.
+Use **_Finetune.py_** to fine-tune GradnerNet on your own dataset.
-1. Download pretrained GardnerNet model from https://drive.google.com/file/d/15rJip2UT_fRoXl-P9J1_5ZVR9W7vBa6Z/view?usp=sharing
+1. Download pretrained BlastScoringNet model from https://drive.google.com/file/d/15rJip2UT_fRoXl-P9J1_5ZVR9W7vBa6Z/view?usp=sharing
 2. Put all blastocyst images in _./fine-tune-dataset/imgs/_
 3. Creat an Excel file containg multi-focus image names and lables of expansion, ICM, and TE (see ./fine-tune-dataset/df_5_focus.xlsx).
    For example, if each blastocyst has five focal planes, the column name and order of the Excel file should be: